-1. Refer to Primer Progression Chart, looking to identify built words and sight words which should be practiced.
+- 1. See Writing a Review Lesson2 document for details on review lesson design. - 2.
+Refer to Primer Progression Chart, looking to identify built words and sight words which should be practiced.
 List them and design an exercise which gives the reader practice using those words.
 The exercise should differ somehow from the stories used previously in the week.
 If it is a story, the plot and characters should be different from the usual ones.
-Choose a simple illustration to accompany the review activity.
+See Writing a Review Lesson document for other ideas. - 3.
+Choose a simple illustration to accompany the review activity. - 4.
+Design a short functor lesson.
+It should consists of two activities.
+Put your functor activities into the template provided.

-- 2. Design a short functor lesson.
-It should consist of two activities - 3.
-Mark the times the built and sight words are used, including times they are used in the functor exercise, on the Primer Progression Chart. - 4.
+- 5. Mark the times the built and sight words are used, including times they are used in the functor exercise, on the Primer Progression Chart. - 6.
 Record any functor taught in the blank spot for the review lesson in the Primer Progression Chart.
-For example, you would write "assoc. markers ya, wa" in the blank aspot. - 5.
+For example, you would write "assoc. markers ya, wa" in the blank. - 7.
 Design the "creative writing" syllable boxes.
 The first review lesson should only contain 12 syllable boxes.
 Later review lessons can contain an additional row.
 List built words used frequently in the previous lessons.
 From this list, choose syllables which occur often in the word list.
 Fill them into boxes, and see how many words (either from the stories or new ones) can be made from different syllable boxes.
-Change as needed. - 6.
-Enter the story in a word processor.
-See Story Checklist document for guidelines.
-Save the story as a UTF-8 plain text.
-Then run a Untaught Residue Search on the story, displaying in paragraph format and ignoring sight words.
-The story should be displayed without any highlighting.
-Highlighting indicates untaught residue.
-The story file is displayed with the graphemes that have not been taught yet highlighted.
-If there are any untaught words, you will need to redo the story, and then check it again.
+Change as needed.
+See Writing a Review Lesson document for an example.